cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 You can check out the load balancer named with k8s-three.
 [image]

-Now, Copy the ALB-DNS and go to your Domain Provider in my case porkbun is the domain provider.
+Now, Copy the ALB-DNS and go to your Domain Provider in my case AWS Route 53 is the domain provider.

 Go to DNS and add a CNAME type with hostname backend then add your ALB in the Answer and click on Save
-Note: I have created a subdomain backend.cloudcorehub.com [image]
+Note: I have created a subdomain backend.devopsogo.com [image]

 You can see all 4 application deployments in the below snippet.